🚀 See Middesk in action with an instant, self-guided demo

 5 ways to find the EIN for a company name

-There are several places you can search for the EIN number of a business, but some are faster and more accessible than others.
+There are several ways to verify an EIN number and places you can search for the EIN number of a business, but some are faster and more accessible than others.
 In addition, some are counted as being more official for the purpose of complying with KYB regulations.
 Here are some fundamental options.

 1. Use an EIN database service or lookup tool